 QO-100 irradiator using 3D printing

-Konštrukcia DC8PAT kombinuje satelitný LNB for the downlink in the 10 GHz band with a 3.5-helix radiator for the uplink in the 2.4 GHz band of the QO-100 satellite.
-All parts should be printed on PET/PETG as it is UV resistant.
+The DC8PAT design combines a 10 GHz downlink satellite LNB with a 3.5-turn helix radiator for the 2.4 GHz uplink of the QO-100 satellite.
+All parts should be printed on PET/PETG, as it is UV resistant.
 This was provided by the seller https://www.jaspravim.sk/profil/kush3dp veľmi odborne a rýchlo.
 Túto službu 3D tlače Ham radio produktov som využil viackrát k plnej spokojnosti.

-I had to supplement reflektor.
-Patrik na https://nolle.engineering/ice-cone-feed/ also includes technical drawings.
+I had to add a reflector.
+Patrik on https://nolle.engineering/ice-cone-feed/ also includes technical drawings.
 I printed the template for the reflector on paper in a scale of 1:1.
 In the original, however, there is a reflector made of aluminum with a thickness of 4 millimeters, which I did not have available.
 I therefore used kuprextite, which is much easier to work with.

-Helix ožarovač má transformáciu impedancie prispôsobovacím členom from sheet metal in the shape of a triangle with dimensions of 17 x 71 millimeters.
-The shape and location is in the description and drawings on the mentioned page.
+The Helix irradiator has impedance transformation by a sheet metal matching element in the shape of a triangle with dimensions of 17 x 71 millimeters.
+The shape and location are in the description and drawings on the aforementioned page.

 First, we mount the reflector and N-connector in the holder.
 Next comes the holder for the helix coil and the LNB.
 Finally, we screw the helix itself into the holder and solder the adjusting member.